Fashion and 3D printing: Print your own clothes.

-Would you like to design and 3D print your own clothes?
+Would you like to make some 3d printing clothes?

 It´s not surprising to read that clothing has become an essential way to express ourselves freely, but have you ever thought about what does it involves?
 Yes, we are able to send messages to the people through what we wear, just take a look about what people use to say: